scalation.dynamics

 Attributes

-class.
+The firstOrderPDETest2 main function is used to test the FirstOrderPDE class.
 Numerically solve the Advection Equation: 'du/dt + v(x, t) * du/dx = 0'

-class.
+The firstOrderPDETest2 main function is used to test the FirstOrderPDE class.
 Numerically solve the Advection Equation: 'du/dt + v(x, t) * du/dx = 0'

 runMain scalation.dynamics.firstOrderPDETest2